People are texting their 'number neighbor' and the responses are hilarious

 According to Mashable.com. the challenge was inspired by a Twitter trend.
 But this isn't the first time it has made its rounds.

 We first saw it in 2008, when the term "text door neighbor" was coined.
 In 2016, it came back around when people began texting the number below theirs to strike up a conversation, the website said.

 It again captivated the internet last week when a Twitter user posted screenshots of a conversation with his number neighbor that went viral.

 one time i tried texting my phone number neighbor and he sucked so much pic.twitter.com/M5p1oX84wV— ryan (@ryanlavalleee) July 30, 2019

 He then challenged other Twitter users to text their number neighbors and share their conversations.
 Of course, they delivered.

-everyone text your phone number neighbor and tell us what they say — ryan (very cute and funny) (@ryanlavalleee) August 1, 2019
+everyone text your phone number neighbor and tell us what they say— ryan (@ryanlavalleee) August 1, 2019

 And some of their responses are absolutely hilarious.